syncfusion-content/js-api-docs/api/js/ejBulletGraph.md

 {% highlight html %}

-// To initialize with local Json data to the dataSource
+// To initialize with local JSON data to the dataSource
 $("#SampleBullet").ejBulletGraph({
 fields: {
 dataSource: localData,